SESYNC-ci/syllabi/docs/_posts/2020-07-21-summer-institute.md

 How your team decides to work is up to you and your team.
 You will be able to chat and hold group video calls with screen-sharing through Slack at any time.
 We encourage you to spend roughly 3 hours each day on your project, however this may vary throughout the week.
 Coaches can help you strategize how to collaborate and make best use of your time.

+*What should I expect for attending Day 0?*

+The optional first day will operate similar to the rest of the week.
+Lesson material is linked in the schedule and some coding demonstration videos will be sent out ahead of time to supplement those lessons.
+On Day 0, instructors will hold live 3 hour Office Hours sessions via Zoom at both 9:00 EDT and 13:00 EDT where we will go over exercises and answer questions about that day's lesson material.
+You should review the lesson material prior to attending.
+Choose whichever time to attend Office Hours that works best for you.

 ## Software

 To hold this course virtually, we will be using a few software